+3.2.2 Gaze target crowd

-3.2.2 Gaze Target Crowd.
-Our setup consisted of nine simulated virtual human targets shown in Figure 1.
+Our setup consisted of nine simulated virtual human targets shown in Figs. 1 and 2.
 The 3D models and animations were acquired through the Unity Asset Store or Mixamo.
-The virtual humans (4 female, 5 male) were placed 0.7 meters apart from each other in depth.
-Walking animations were added to each model so they could pace back and forth between two predefined points on the left and right sides from the participants with a total distance of 6 meters.
+The virtual humans (4 female, 5 male) were placed 0.7 m apart from each other in depth.
+Walking animations were added to each model so they could pace back and forth between two predefined points on the left and right sides from the participants with a total distance of 6 m.
 Each virtual human was presented with a floating number over their head to make it easier for the participants when reporting the gaze target.
-The walking speed for the virtual humans was chosen from the range $0.8 \pm 0.2$ m/s, which is close to average human walking speed [9].
-The order of the virtual humans in depth and their walking speed were randomized between trials in the study.
+The walking speed for the virtual humans was chosen from the range $0.8 \pm 0.2$ m/s, which is close to average human walking speed [11].
+Target virtual humans could be chosen